nataliakzm/articles_list/README.md

 # Articles by Natalia Kuzminykh

-A curated list of technical articles and tutorials authored by Natalia Kuzminykh, covering topics in AI, machine learning, MLOps, image processing, web scraping, and software development.
-This repository serves as a portfolio and quick reference for published works and code samples.

----

 ## Table of Contents
 - [Winder.AI: Industrial AI Insight](#winderai-industrial-ai-insight)
 - [IMG.LY: Photo & Image Processing](#imgly-photo--image-processing-software-development)